ncbi/vadr/documentation/annotate.md

 In the table below, the **type** column reports if each alert pertains to an entire `sequence` or a specific annotated `feature` within a sequence.
-The **causes `misc_feature`, not failure (if in modelinfo file)** shows which alerts are not fatal for expendable features as described more [below](#mnf).
+The **causes `misc_feature`, not failure (if in modelinfo file)** shows which alerts are not fatal for non-essential features as described more [below](#mnf).
 The **exception key** and **exception value type** indicate the key string and type for defining exceptions in the model info file as described more [below](#exceptions).
 These columns will be `-` for any alert for which exception ranges are not allowed.